![]() |

 Step 5 - Enhance Sharpness

-This function is here used in lieu of using the 'Unsharp Mask' tool, which is a very common for sharpening images on most image editing software.
-You can always toggle the use of the two tools to see which function produces the better result for individual images.
+This function is here used instead of using the 'Unsharp Mask' tool, which is very common for sharpening images on most image editing software.
+You can always toggle the use of the two tools to see which function produces a better result for individual images./p>

 For this image, Sharpness was increased to +7.